-If you’re looking for a snack, head over for a scoop at ice cream at Whistlepunk.
-They have delicious flavors which are often based on the season, such as huckleberry ice cream.
+If you’re looking for a snack, head over for a scoop of ice cream at Whistlepunk.
+They have delicious flavors, which are often based on the season, such as huckleberry ice cream.

 Baroness Cellars Leavenworth is another great place for Leavenworth wine tasting that has a European-style tasting room.

 For dinner, head to Watershed Cafe.
-This is a farm-to-table restaurant that changes their menu on a daily basis.
+This is a farm-to-table restaurant that changes its menu daily.
 I recommend the daily seafood options, as they always have a creative flair to them.
 Make sure to check out their cocktail menu while you’re there as well.

-After dinner, watch alphorns play at the Front Street Park Gazebo, which is one of the more popular Leavenworth attractions.
+After dinner, watch Alphorns play at the Front Street Park Gazebo, one of the more popular Leavenworth attractions.
 I love live music, and hearing Bavarian music with musicians dressed up in traditional clothing is a treat.
 You might even see people start dancing around when they get really into it.

 Day 2 – Get Outdoors

-Before you start your morning activities in Leavenworth, head to Good Mood Food for breakfast.
+Before starting your morning activities in Leavenworth, head to Good Mood Food for breakfast.
 They have plenty of healthy choices to choose from, including fresh juice.

 There are many Leavenworth activities to do when you wake up, but I recommend you take advantage of the hiking near Leavenworth.
-Many people just take a day trip from Seattle to go hiking here, but you’ll appreciate not having such an early morning start.
+Many people just take a Seattle one day trip to go hiking here, but you’ll appreciate not having such an early morning start.